Booklist

 Booklist is a publication of the American Library Association that provides critical reviews of books and audiovisual materials for all ages.
 Booklist's primary audience consists of libraries, educators, and booksellers.
 The magazine is available to subscribers in print and online.
-Booklist is published 22 times per year, and reviews over 7,500 titles annually.
+It is published 22 times per year, and reviews over 7,500 titles annually.
 The Booklist brand also offers a blog, various newsletters, and monthly webinars.
 The Booklist offices are located in the American Library Association headquarters in Chicago’s Gold Coast neighborhood.

 History

-Booklist, as an introduction from the American Library Association publishing board notes, began publication in January 1905 to "meet an evident need by issuing a current buying list of recent books with brief notes designed to assist librarians in selection."
+Booklist, as an introduction from the American Library Association (ALA) publishing board notes, began publication in January 1905 to "meet an evident need by issuing a current buying list of recent books with brief notes designed to assist librarians in selection."

 With an annual subscription fee of 50 cents, Booklist was initially subsidized by a $100,000 grant from the Carnegie Foundation, known for its public and university library endowments, and at first mainly contained the briefest 25- to 50-word summaries.
 In 1913, the Booklist offices were moved from Boston to the ALA headquarters in Chicago's McCormick mansion.
 By the 1930s the reviews had become more in-depth, and the journal began to include some articles.
 In October 1939, just a few weeks after the start of World War II, Booklist published an article entitled "Books for the 'Long and Calm View': On the Crisis, Its Background and Implications to the United States", intended to address "the demand for impartial books without the emotionalism of propaganda."
 Amidst a world crisis, the editor helped library patrons to have their questions answered while presenting various viewpoints.
 From the 1950s to the 1960s, Booklist reviews were limited to 150 words, generally three long sentences.
 Reviews were handwritten in pencil on yellow legal paper, edited and typed up for the printer.
 Artistic design choices for the magazine were minimal, with the only visual change between issues being the plain cover's solid colour.